 The Dyna Glo 5 boasts a huge grilling surface area, and its five burners give you a combined 62,000BTUs of power at your disposal.
 Its double-lined walls mean no heat is ever lost, and its side burner help give you real flexibility and variety in the way that you cook.
 All of this for under $400.

 Great value-for-money and powerful to boot.
-That’s why we think it’s one of the best outdoor grills out there.
+That’s why we think it’s of the best gas grills out there.

 #2.
 Weber Genesis E310

 The Weber brand is almost synonymous with barbecue, and for very good reason: Their high-performing products set the standard of what should be expected of a bbq, and the Weber Genesis E310 is no different.